jerrode/media/pitch.md

 ### Features
 1. Open source and cloud agnostic.
-1. [Storyscript](http://asyncy.click/storyscript), our domain-specific language, for microservice choreography.
+1. [Storyscript](https://asyncy.click/storyscript), our domain-specific language, for microservice choreography.
 1. Emporium for service discovery and marketplace (i.e., Docker Hub + GitHub Marketplace).
-1. Hub for application management, metrics and health (i.e. Heroku).
+1. Hub for application management, metrics, and health (i.e. Heroku).
 1. Engine for Storyscript execution.
 1. Automated container orchestration using Kubernetes under-the-hood.
 1. Simulator for a powerful continuous-integration and continuous-delivery.